 J-Term is famous at Carthage.
-It’s one page of the calendar devoted entirely to whatever you’re wild about.
+It’s one calendar page devoted entirely to whatever you’re wild about.
 Travel.
 Volunteer.
 Perform.
 Inspire.
-There are over 60 courses you can take on campus, or go on a study tour led by a faculty member to such destinations as Cuba, China, Ireland, Nicaragua, or the Caribbean.
-All Carthage students must enroll in a J-Term course during their freshman year, and successfully complete at least two J-Term courses to graduate.
+There are over 60 courses you can take on campus or go on a study tour led by a faculty member to such destinations as Cuba, China, Ireland, Nicaragua, or the Caribbean.

-Carthage is ranked No. 5 in the country for student participation in short-term study abroad.
+Carthage has been ranked No. 6 in the country for student participation in short-term study abroad.
 That’s mostly thanks to our J-Term, when professors lead month-long study tours in 15-25 different countries.
-But many students choose to study abroad for a full semester or year.
-To truly become a global citizen, it’s not enough to read and talk about the world.
+But many students choose to study abroad for an entire semester or year.
+To truly become a global citizen, reading and talking about the world is not enough.
 You need to experience living, learning, and working in other countries.